- When and where are services held?

 Dress is casual.
 Wear what makes you feel comfortable.
 You will see others in blue jeans, dressy casual, and Sunday best attire.

 What do children do during the service?

-Infants and toddlers through age 4 are invited to be part of our Nursery Program.
-The Nursery teacher is a paid staff member who is available every Sunday from 9:45–11:45 a.m.
-We also have a Children’s Program every Sunday during services beginning at 10 a.m.
-On the first Sunday of the month all children are invited to participate with adults in the sanctuary and to hear a Story for All Ages before the congregation sings them to their classes with the song, “Go Now in Peace.”
-More information is available in Children’s Program.
+Infants and toddlers through age 3 are invited to be part of our Nursery Program.
+The Nursery teacher is a paid staff member who is available every Sunday from 9:30–11:30 a.m.
+Children and youth attend the beginning of the Sunday service with the adults and then are released to their classes.
+More information is available in Programs for Children & Youth.

 Can my child stay with me during the service?

 Yes.
 Children and families are welcome here.
 They are full, important members of our faith community.
 In response to questions from adults about helping children take part in congregational life we have provided a pamphlet, A Guide for Adults Who Worship with Children.
 We hope the suggestions in it will help us all lovingly guide our youngest members.
 The guide is included in the hymnals as well as here on our website.
 If you have any questions, please email Amber Peterson, our Director of Lifespan Faith Development.

 What kind of religious education program do you have for adults?